What are some basic maintenance tips for your trucks this summer?

-Given the shortage of good drivers today, one cannot afford to lose them because of a malfunctioning air conditioning system.
+Given the shortage of good drivers today, businesses cannot afford to lose drivers because of a malfunctioning air conditioning system.
 Take care of your drivers or they might leave you for someone who does.

 Change Engine Oil and Filters Routinely

 Oil and filter change are one of the most important parts of a good truck maintenance routine.
 Oil can easily be contaminated with debris, dust, and dirt from the environment over time.
 Clean oil, with appropriate grade & specifications, protects and lubricates the truck’s engine allows the truck to do its job properly.

 Always consult your owner’s manual to know how often you should get an oil change.
 It is recommended for trucks from 2008 onwards to have an oil change every six months or 3,000 – 5,000 miles for light duty trucks, and 10,000 – 20,000 miles for medium/heavy duty trucks, whichever comes first (depending on manufacturer specifics and oil grades used).
 Trucks from 2007 and older are recommended to have an oil change every 5,000 – 10,000 miles or every six months, again, whichever comes first.